Information retrieval

 Azure Machine Learning

-Once you have generated the embeddings for your chunks, the next step is to generate the index in the vector database and experiment to determine the optimal searches to perform.
+Once you generate the embeddings for your chunks, the next step is to generate the index in the vector database and experiment to determine the optimal searches to perform.
 When you're experimenting with information retrieval, there are several areas to consider, including configuration options for the search index, the types of searches you should perform, and your reranking strategy.
 This article covers these three topics.

 This article is part of a series.
 Read the introduction.